nativealien/minimint/documentation/log.md

 Made the front 'Home' page, will add content later (welcome text) and have decided to utilize React Markdown to store content in .md files.
 I also added my wireframe, this might be updated abit as I go but the basic idea and structure is there.

+Added AppContext for universal state handling, along with some test calls towards the deployed contracts.

 > Tuesday

+I have now added the gallery page, that only displays the main ERC721 collection and the pre minted NFTs.
+For this I created a new file for bundeling fetches, and custom contract calls.

 > Wednesday